Abu Ubayda ibn al-Jarrah: After Emesa

 Abu Ubayda sent Khalid northwards, while he marched south and captured Lazkia, Jabla, Tartus and the coastal areas west of Anti-Lebanon Mountains.
 Khalid moved north and raided territory up to the Kızıl River (Kızılırmak) in Anatolia.
 Emperor Heraclius had already left Antioch for Edessa before the arrival of the Muslims.
-He arranged for the necessary defenses in Al-Jazira and Armenia and left for his capital Constantinople.
+He arranged for the necessary defences in Al-Jazira and Armenia and left for his capital, Constantinople.
 On his way to Constantinople he had a narrow escape when Khalid, after the capturing Marash, was heading south towards Munbij.
 Heraclius hastily took the mountainous path and, passing through the Cilician Gates, is reported to have said:

-With the devastating defeat at Yarmouk his empire was extremely vulnerable to Muslim invasion.
-With few military resources left he was no longer in a position to attempt a military come back in Syria.
-To gain time for the preparations of the defense of the rest of his empire, Heraclius needed the Muslims occupied in Syria.
-He sought help of the Christian Arabs of Al-Jazira who mustered up a large army and marched against Emesa, Abu Ubayda's headquarters.
-Abu Ubayda withdrew all his forces from northern Syria to Emesa, and the Christian Arabs laid siege to the city.
-Khalid was in favour of an open battle outside the fort, but Abu Ubayda rather sent the matter to Umar, who handled it brilliantly.
-Umar sent detachments of the Muslim army from Iraq to invade Al-Jazira, homeland of the invading Christian Arabs, from three different routes.
-Moreover, another detachment was sent to Emesa from Iraq under Qa'qa ibn Amr, a veteran of Yarmouk who was sent to Iraq for the Battle of al-Qādisiyyah.
-Umar himself marched from Medina at the head of 1,000 men.
-The Christian Arabs, when they received the news of the Muslim invasion of their homeland, abandoned the siege and hastily withdrew to Al-Jazira.
-At this point Khalid and his mobile guard came out of the fort and devastated the army, attacking them from the rear.